Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

   ]
 } );
 ```
- - The Construction.js file allows you to sort columns: [Video](https://vimeo.com/325531353).
+ - The Construction.js file allows you to sort columns [Video](https://vimeo.com/325531353).

- - The src->Ajax folders I have a DataTablesCommand.php Class file.
-It is allows to pass AjaxResponse objects "#content".
+ - The src->Ajax folders contains a DataTablesCommand.php Class file.
+It allows passing of AjaxResponse objects "#content".
 The content has Crops, Cultivars and Descriptions.
-There is not need to modify this file.
+There is no need to modify this file.
 For more information visit [Drupal API](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Ajax%21RestripeCommand.php/class/RestripeCommand/8.0.x).

- - The Class ResetButtonCommand.php file.
-It has the same concept from the DataTablesCommand.php file.
-However, it is passing AjaxResponse object to render "resetButtonCommand".
+ - The Class ResetButtonCommand.php file has the same concept from the DataTablesCommand.php file.
+However it passes the AjaxResponse object to render "resetButtonCommand".

  - Example script: resetButtonCommand